ruirangerfan/rethinking_road_reconstruction_pothole_detection/README.md

 # Rethinking Road Surface 3D Reconstruction and Pothole Detection: From Perspective Transformation to Disparity Map Segmentation

-This repository provides the road data used in our recent publication "[Rethinking Road Surface 3D Reconstruction and Pothole Detection: From Perspective Transformation to Disparity Map Segmentation](https://arxiv.org/pdf/2012.10802.pdf)".
+This repository provides the road data used in our recent publication "[Rethinking Road Surface 3D Reconstruction and Pothole Detection: From Perspective Transformation to Disparity Map Segmentation](https://arxiv.org/pdf/2012.10802.pdf)" [IEEE Transactions on Cybernetics].

 ## 1. Road Pothole 3D Geometry Reconstruction Dataset: